WEC-Sim/WEC-Sim/docs/README.md

 ## Best Practices
+  - Always pad with whitespace and not tabs, especially when formatting tables
   - If using the `include` directive, place the included file in the `docs/_include` directory and link from there.
 For example:
       ```rst
       .. include:: /_include/added_mass.rst